UncleRus/esp-idf-lib/examples/dps310/default/README.md

 ## What it does

 The example application initializes `DPS310` device.
-In a loop, it reads the measured pressure and temperature values, and print them.
+At startup, it reads temperature and pressure once.

-The default I2C address, which is used in this example, is 0x76.
-Make sure `SDO` is pulled low.
+The default I2C address, which is used in this example, is 0x77.
+Change the address by `idf.py menuconfig`.

 ## Wiring